 • Examine the clinical management of self-harm and its impact on risk of repeat self-harm, suicide and premature mortality.

-• Examine the impact of a National Clinical Programme for self-harm on patient outcomes, processes of care and economic savings.
+• Examine the impact of the National Clinical Programme for Self-harm and Suicide-Related Ideation (NCPSHI) on patient outcomes, processes of care and economic savings.

 • Identify the determinants contributing to the implementation of this Clinical Programme across Irish hospitals.